 Tolono in Champaign County, Illinois — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Government & Politics • Railroads & Streetcars.
-In addition, it is included Former U.S. Presidents: #16 Abraham Lincoln, the Lincoln 1861 Inaugural Train Stops, and the Looking for Lincoln series lists.
-A significant historical month for this entry is January 1924.
+In addition, it is included in the Daughters of the American Revolution, the Former U.S. Presidents: #16 Abraham Lincoln, and the Lincoln 1861 Inaugural Train Stops series lists.
+A significant historical date for this entry is February 11, 1771.

 Location.
-39° 59.077′ N, 88° 15.796′ W. Marker is in Tolono, Illinois, in Champaign County.
-Marker is at the intersection of Long Street (U.S. 45) and West Austin Street, on the right when traveling north on Long Street.
-Located in front of the "Fuel 24" gas station - well known through out Tolono.
-Touch for map.
+39° 59.075′ N, 88° 15.798′ W. Marker is in Tolono, Illinois, in Champaign County.
+Marker is at the intersection of N. Long Street (U.S. 45) and West Strong Street, on the left when traveling south on N. Long Street.
+Marker is near the Touch for map.
 Marker is in this post office area: Tolono IL 61880, United States of America.
 Touch for directions.